Tx Backpack Setup

 USB to UART Bridge.
 Windows drivers are linked on the Flashing Guides.

-For the NamimnoRC OLED-equipped TX Modules, these should already have a ready-to-use Backpack firmwares.
+For the NamimnoRC OLED-equipped TX Modules, should already have ready-to-use Backpack firmware.

-For the AxisFlying Thor modules, these should also come flashed with a ready-to-use Backpack firmware.
+For the AxisFlying Thor modules, these should also come flashed with ready-to-use Backpack firmware.

 Backpack Firmware Flashing¶

 Flashing Backpack firmware is supported by the ExpressLRS Configurator since v1.2.0.